Coconaatti/Intro-CS/Lecture_7.md

 -  *In Python, you can always determine the scope of a name by looking at the program text.
 This is called static or lexical scoping.*
 - global variables can be accessed in a function as an rvalue, not as an lvalue.
 - functions work in LIFO "queueing" lol. (the last in is the first out)

+- _**Decomposition** creates structure.
+It allows us to break a program into parts that are reasonably self-contained and that may be reused in different settings.
+**Abstraction** hides detail.
+It allows us to use a piece of code as if it were a black box—that is, something whose interior details we cannot see, don't need to see, and shouldn't even want to see._